Duke AHEAD ASPIRE

 DOCR employs and manages research-trained teams who can assist with a variety of project-related tasks, training development and professional development.
 Services are available to all researchers, including those conducting clinical, basic, and translational research.

-The RMT data team provides research database design, support and data management services.
+The DOCR data team provides research database design, support and data management services.
 The team supports REDCap, a user-friendly EDC system developed by the Vanderbilt CTSA and available at Duke.
 REDCap enables researchers to collect and store data securely behind Duke’s firewall, with the convenience of an online user interface.

 - REDCap survey design and survey administration